neilrajan797/Data-Modeling-and-Analysis-for-Complex-Systems/README.md

 ## Overview

-This project implements advanced numerical integration schemes to simulate complex N-body systems.
-Originally developed for studying 1D and novel 2D Hamiltonian Mean Field (HMF) models, the framework has been re-engineered into a modular simulation platform.
-It bridges rigorous algorithm development with modern predictive modeling—showcasing techniques analogous to those used in data science and software engineering.
+This project is a Python-based simulation platform for large celestial systems.
+It implements advanced numerical integration techniques to model the evolution of complex, interacting systems.
+While inspired by astrophysical models, the core methodologies and skills demonstrated here are directly applicable to solving real-world business problems such as resource optimization, risk analysis, and dynamic forecasting.

 ## Key Features